arfian/Simple-BE-Python-Golang/README.md

   - Python 3.7 or higher
   - Extract zip file and move to folder src project Go

+## Postman

+If you want to check with Postman, you can import .json in the folder postman

 ## Case 1 : Auth App (Golang)

 Go to the directory auth-app for setup and run app